Installation¶

 .

 LabOne Q also requires an installation of the Zurich Instruments LabOne Software.
 LabOne and LabOne Q follow a frequent release cycle with updates and new features.
-LabOne Q always supports the current LabOne release.
+LabOne Q always supports the most recent LabOne release and currently requires LabOne version 24.07.
 Changes to this are mentioned in the release notes.

 Latest Release¶

-The following command will make the latest officially released LabOne Q
+The following command will install the latest officially released LabOne Q version.
+Make sure to run this command in the Python environment into which LabOne Q should be installed.

 Note